On the Trail of Dvořák

 About the programme

-When people think of Dvořák’s life, they often associate it with Prague, his summer retreat in Vysoká u Příbramě, or even New York.
-Few realize, however, that the city he visited most frequently was Vienna—one of the world’s foremost cultural and political centres of the time.
-In total, he travelled there twenty-seven times.
-This year’s journey highlights not only Dvořák’s frequent presence in the Austrian capital but also Vienna’s ongoing role as a major hub of cultural life.
+When people think of Dvořák’s life, they often associate it with Prague, his summer retreat in Vysoká u Příbramě, or New York.
+Few realise, however, that the city he visited most often was Vienna—one of the leading cultural and political centres of the time.
+He travelled there at least twenty-seven times.
+This year’s journey highlights not only Dvořák’s frequent visits but also Vienna’s enduring status as a cultural hub.

-The tour will take participants to some of the key locations connected to Dvořák’s time in Vienna, including Musikverein and the Vienna State Opera.
-It will provide a rare glimpse into the Vienna Philharmonic archives, which house remarkable materials related to the composer’s work in the city.
-The itinerary will also include the Upper Belvedere, where Dvořák and the Czech Quartet visited Anton Bruckner, the Hofburg, where he was granted an audience with the Emperor, and the historic Parliament building, where he served as a lifelong member of the Imperial Council.
-Other stops include Karlgasse, where he met Johannes Brahms, and the Goldenes Lamm Hotel, where Dvořák stayed during his visits to Vienna.
-A special musical experience will also be part of the journey.
+Participants will explore key sites connected to the composer: the Musikverein and the Vienna State Opera, the Vienna Philharmonic archives (home to rare materials about Dvořák), and the Upper Belvedere, where he and the Czech Quartet visited Anton Bruckner.
+The tour also includes the Hofburg, where he was received by Emperor Franz Joseph I; the historic Parliament, where he served as a lifelong member of the Imperial Council; the former house on Karlgasse, home to Johannes Brahms; and the Goldenes Lamm Hotel, where Dvořák regularly stayed.
+A major musical experience is also part of the programme.

-Yet, even during Dvořák’s lifetime, his music transcended such prejudices.
-Today, his orchestral and chamber works are a staple of Vienna’s concert programmes, and Rusalka has been staged at the Vienna State Opera nearly fifty times.
+Dvořák’s music triumphed over prejudice.
+Today, his works are a regular part of Vienna’s concert scene, and Rusalka has been staged nearly fifty times at the Vienna State Opera.

-A truly special highlight awaits participants on this journey—a chance to experience the Sommernachtskonzert by the Vienna Philharmonic in the gardens of Schönbrunn Palace.
-While the programme may not focus on Dvořák, the event itself evokes the spirit of old Vienna.
-One of the world’s greatest orchestras, founded just a year after Dvořák’s birth, performs under the open sky in a setting rich with history—history in which the Czech lands played an integral role.
+A highlight of the trip is the Sommernachtskonzert of the Vienna Philharmonic in the gardens of Schönbrunn Palace—another site visited by Dvořák.
+Though he features on the programme only with Slavonic Dance No. 1, the event itself evokes the spirit of old Vienna, with one of the world’s great orchestras performing under the open sky in a setting rich with shared history.

 We thank our partners for supporting the programme